Friday, 26 February 2010

 O egging (over) of my pudding (proof

 whereof is where?
-I ask).
-My open mouth.
+I ask

 O germ, O ovoid calm, O heavy world.